 In order to know what option is best for you, you must first be presented with all the options available.
 Because many plastic surgeons don't perform all different types of breast reconstruction, many women are only given a select few options for their reconstruction.
 But Dr. Lerman specializes in the most advanced methods of breast reconstruction, especially DIEP flap and other natural tissue options, so his patients get the opportunity to decide for themselves what option they prefer.

-Whether you are preparing to undergo mastectomy or have already undergone mastectomy, Dr. Lerman will detail the specific advantages associated with each method of breast reconstruction and advise you as to the method that will provide the best, longest-lasting, and most aesthetically pleasing results in your particular case.
+Whether you are preparing to undergo mastectomy or have already undergone mastectomy, Dr. Lerman will detail the specific advantages associated with each method of breast reconstruction during a consultation at his Manhattan office.
+He will advise you as to the method that will provide the best, longest-lasting, and most aesthetically pleasing results in your particular case.

 Insurance Coverage for Breast Reconstruction